anabramos/k9sisters-project/README.md

 ## Acknowledgements

-A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team, the Proud Unicorns hackathon team, and my friends who tested this website at least 1000x.
+A huge thanks to my mentor Samantha Dartnall, the CI slack community and tutoring team, the Proud Unicorns hackathon team, and my friends who tested the website at least 1000x.